New Accounting Rules Limit Transparency And Harm Investors

 Effective for all public entities for fiscal years beginning December 15, 2018, ASU 2017-12 amended the hedge accounting recognition and presentation requirements.
 The stated desires of this modification were to “provide customers with an extra complete photograph of the impact of hedge accounting on an entity’s earnings announcement and balance sheet” and to “ease the operational burden of applying hedge accounting by way of permitting extra time to prepare hedge documentation.”

-Through this change, corporations are no longer required to one after the other degree and document hedge ineffectiveness.
+This change means corporations are no longer required to one after the other degree and document hedge ineffectiveness.
 Hedge ineffectiveness is the degree to which a hedge fails to correlate with the underlying asset or forecasted transaction fees.
 For example, if an organization hedged against falling commodity prices via a derivative agreement, but then both the rate of the commodity and the derivative fell, it might document a loss because of hedge ineffectiveness.